mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 ### Deleting a Group

-A Group can be deleted by accessing its detail page and clicking on the *Delete* button at the bottom of the page and confirming the action.
+A Group can be deleted by accessing its detail page and clicking on the *Delete* button at the end of the page and then confirming the action.

 :::caution
-Group deletion may result in loss of access to the Company for those Group members who are not members of at least one other Company Group or who do not have a specific company role assigned.
+Group deletion may result in loss of access to the Company for those Group members who are not members of at least one other Company Group or who do not have a specific individual Company role assigned.

 In the case that a group member has access to the Company solely from its membership of the deleted Group, the removal from that Group will result in loss of access to the Company for that User.